yunpengn/InterviewCracker/KnowledgeBase/Redis.md

 - Starting from Redis 3.0, Redis natively supports cluster mode.
 - Redis is single-threaded, while Memcached is not.

+## Differences between Redis and etcd

+- Redis and etcd are both distributed key-value store.
+- However, Redis is an in-memory cache, while data in etcd can only be persisted in hard disk.
+	- Thus, etcd does not provide fast querying. etcd should not be used as the primary data store or cache.
+- As of 2019, the only correct usage of etcd is for configuration management and service discovery.
+	- etcd is originally designed to save configurations for Kubernetes.

 ## Redis Persistence - RDB vs AOF

 - RDB is a snapshot-based solution.